 Ramsey Russell: I come in hard and fast and in any direction.

 Jason Cramer: When you see slow motion, it’s a one minute long deal.
 But in reality, it was like a six, six to eight second deal.
 And if you nail it, you’re doing great.
 It’s such a hard thing.
 But then I say mallard, and I like them all.
-But blue wing teal holds a special, that was the first hunt that I did with mojo, as far as waterfowl goes, was blue winged teal.
+But blue wing teal holds a special, that was the first hunt that I did with Mojo, as far as waterfowl goes, was blue winged teal.

 Ramsey Russell: You all shoot a lot of wood ducks up here looking at some pictures.

 Jason Cramer: Wood ducks are some of the coolest ducks, period.
-I don’t know what’s a better looking duck than a wood duck, Drake.
+I don’t know what’s a better looking duck than a wood duck drake.

 Ramsey Russell: Well, you were showing me around your big blind you’ve got here at your little pond behind your house.
 You’ve got a lot of pin oaks.
 And said that, boy, the wood ducks just really hit it hard when those pin oaks start driving.